-You will see children who have a sense of pride in themselves, the school and the wider community.
+You will see children who have a sense of pride in themselves, our school and our wider community.
 Children who can confidently express themselves and are tolerant and considerate individuals.
 They are proud to celebrate different cultures and beliefs and display high levels of respect.

 You will see children who are unique.
 They are caring, confident and independent individuals.
 They have developed the personal and social skills they need; to believe they can achieve whatever they want.

 You will see teachers and leaders who inspire, challenge and care for our children.

 As a staff and school community, we never stop learning and growing.
 As such, our curriculum will continue to evolve and develop with the needs and interests of our children.
 We are confident that our curriculum allows our children to leave our school not only with a love of reading, writing and mathematics but also the ability to use number and language effectively; but with the skills and creative flair that they will need in real life and to equip them well on the next stage of their journey in education.

 You can view or download our Plan for Collective Worship by clicking the link below: